-- Failure to install, operate, and maintain the appliance as detailed in this document will negatively affect safety, appliance performance, component life, and warranty coverage. - The appliance must be installed in accordance with all applicable laws, codes, and regulations. - The manufacturer cannot be held responsible for injury or damage resulting from improper, incorrect, and unreasonable use. - This appliance is not to be used, cleaned, or maintained by persons (including children) with reduced physical, sensory, or mental capabilities or lack of experience and knowledge, without proper supervision or instruction. - DO NOT install or operate equipment that has been misused, abused, neglected, damaged, or altered/modified from original manufactured specifications. - DO NOT modify or alter the appliance.
-Improper alterations can result in electric shock, personal injury, fire, or death. - DO NOT use electrical appliances inside the food storage compartments of the appliance unless the appliances are approved by the manufacturer. - The appliance owner is responsible for performing a Personal Protective Equipment (PPE) Hazard Assessment and to ensure adequate protection during maintenance and cleaning procedures. - Use appropriate tools, safety equipment, and PPE during installation and servicing. - Only use the appliance for its intended purpose as described in this document.
-Failure to do so may result in equipment damage, personal injury, or death. - Overloading, incorrectly installing, or improperly loading shelves can cause shelf failure (as well as negatively affect the appliance's operation), resulting in appliance damage, product damage, or personal injury. - Keep the area surrounding the appliance clean to avoid appliance damage from debris or pests.
+- Failure to install, operate, and maintain the appliance as detailed in this document will negatively affect safety, appliance performance, component life, and warranty coverage. - Only qualified technicians should install and service the appliance.
+For assistance locating a refrigeration service technician in your area for installation, servicing or maintenance, please visit our Service Company Locator at truemfg.com/support/service-locator.
+TRUE is solely the appliance manufacturer and is not responsible for installation. - This appliance is not to be used, cleaned, or maintained by persons (including children) with reduced physical, sensory, or mental capabilities or lack of experience and knowledge, without proper supervision or instruction concerning the appliance by a person responsible for their safety. - DO NOT install or operate equipment that has been misused, abused, neglected, damaged, or altered/modified from original manufactured specifications. - DO NOT modify or alter the appliance. - DO NOT use electrical appliances inside the food storage compartments of the appliance unless the appliances are approved by the manufacturer. - The appliance owner is responsible for performing a Personal Protective Equipment (PPE) Hazard Assessment and to ensure adequate protection during maintenance and cleaning procedures. - Use appropriate tools, safety equipment, and PPE during installation and servicing. - Only use the appliance for its intended purpose as described in this document. - All shelving must be properly installed and adhere to load limits.
+Incorrect installation and improperly loaded or overloaded shelves can result in appliance damage, product damage, or personal injury. - Keep the area surrounding the appliance clean and dry to avoid personal injury or appliance damage from debris or pests.